SEN Information Report

-What kind of SEN provision is available at the Meadows Sports College
+What kind of SEN provision is available at The Meadows School

 Young people may fall into more than one of the above categories.
 It is important then that the school is clear about its specific approaches to each of the categories and is able to respond to individual needs in a structured, cohesive and personalised way.

-At the Meadows Sports College - the young people’s identified needs will be complex including: severe learning difficulties, and profound and multiple learning difficulties.
+At The Meadows School - the young people’s identified needs will be complex including: severe learning difficulties, and profound and multiple learning difficulties.
 These may include young people with sensory and physical difficulties.
 Autistic spectrum conditions and or challenging behaviour or a combination of these difficulties.
 The admission arrangements for our young people can be found on our website within the admission policy.

-How will the Meadows Sports College identify and assess my son/daughter’s special needs?
+How will The Meadows School identify and assess my son/daughter’s special needs?

-Young people are admitted to the Meadows Sports College following consideration of all multi-agency evidence.
+Young people are admitted to The Meadows School following consideration of all multi-agency evidence.
 On admission the LA will provide a copy of all assessments previously undertaken with the young person from the relevant agencies.

 On entry the school will undertake an assessment of each young person’s educational needs.
 This will take place in conjunction with the relevant professionals from other agencies.
 In order to undertake this assessment the school will use the schools own curriculum documentation and assessment tool.

 Following the assessment an Educational and Health Care plan (EHCP) will be written and forwarded to the LA.
 This will be shared with the families through the school’s annual reporting process.